osmberlin/strassenraumkarte-neukoelln/_posts/2021-12-31-micromap-update.md

 language: "en"
 ---

-Our [last blog post (German) about the “Straßenraumkarte” (public space map)](https://supaplexosm.github.io/strassenraumkarte-neukoelln/posts/2021-07-18-strassenraumkarte) is a few month old now.
-Alex [@Supaplex030](https://www.openstreetmap.org/user/Supaplex030) continued to improve his map with even more attention to detail.
+Our [last blog post (German) about the "Straßenraumkarte" (public space map)](https://supaplexosm.github.io/strassenraumkarte-neukoelln/posts/2021-07-18-strassenraumkarte) is a few month old now.
+Alex continued to improve his map with even more attention to detail.

 This blog post will look at those details, showing example screenshots and referencing the (micro) mapping practices – the tags – required to generate such an exquisite map.
-It is written by Tobias @tordans with Alex’ @Supaplex030 input and review.
+It is written by Tobias [@tordans](https://www.openstreetmap.org/user/tordans) with Alex’ [@Supaplex030](https://www.openstreetmap.org/user/Supaplex030) input and review.

 ## An experimental map for Neukölln

-As a reminder, this map is part of the [Berlin OSM Verkehrswende UserGroup](https://wiki.openstreetmap.org/wiki/Berlin/Verkehrswende) (traffic evolution user group).
+As a reminder, this map is part of the [Berlin OSM Verkehrswende UserGroup](https://wiki.openstreetmap.org/wiki/Berlin/Verkehrswende) (user group OSM "traffic evolution").
 It is an experiment, focussed on showcasing how detailed mapping of urban environment and street lane infrastructure – especially for bike and foot traffic – can be done with OSM.

 It is only available for the district of Berlin Neukölln since it requires a very high detail of mapping in the area and the pre-processing script is optimized for experimentation and details, not scale.